POTSDAM It was a golden moment for ChaRon Brabham, and she earned it.

 Ms. Brabham said she came to SUNY Potsdam for its theater program, but her calling is film.

-Sundays awards ceremony marked the first year that student filmmakers assisted handing out Oscars.
-In years past, the Academy has hired models to do the work, but Ms. Brabham said she hopes this begins a new tradition.
+Sundays awards ceremony marks the first year that student filmmakers assisted handing out Oscars.
+In years past, the Academy has hired models to do the work, but Ms. Brabham said she hopes this marks a new tradition.

 I hope some other students get this chance, she said.
 It is better this way because it is people who actually care about the films.
 I would do it every year if I could.

 During her time in Hollywood, Ms. Brabham visited the Disney Animation Studios.